-Students previously enrolled at Rutgers School of Arts and Sciences or any Rutgers legacy liberal arts unit, with a record of poor academic performance, including a cumulative grade point average below 2.00 and 10 or more consecutive years of hiatus, may apply for Academic Amnesty in the School of Arts & Sciences (SAS).
+If you were previously enrolled at Rutgers School of Arts and Sciences or any Rutgers legacy liberal arts unit, with a record of poor academic performance, including a cumulative grade point average below 2.00 and 10 or more consecutive years of hiatus, you may apply for Academic Amnesty in the School of Arts & Sciences (SAS).

-To qualify for Amnesty eligible students must demonstrate academic proficiency by meeting the following requirements: students must complete 12 new degree credits of coursework with a grade-point average (GPA) of 2.75 or higher within a single academic year from active re-enrollment.
+To qualify for Academic Amnesty, eligible students must demonstrate academic proficiency by completing 12 new degree credits of coursework with a grade-point average (GPA) of 2.75 or higher within a single academic year from active re-enrollment.

 In other words, successful Amnesty students will only keep prior degree credits earned with grades of C or higher, and the GPA will include only grades earned after the point of Amnesty re-enrollment.